shaunday/ToDos/Action Items.md

 orch:
-  first launch doesnt  give logs (again) padding on search too big, is alive center add server log
+  first launch doesnt  give logs (again)

 client:
-  Use a timer or debounce logic to prevent multiple rapid calls. add tasks at the top make higher
+  Use a timer or debounce logic to prevent multiple rapid calls.

-Server:
-   check result after operation on hub

 Sim: